Isa Khan: Legacy

 On 12 February 1909, a farmer unearthed seven cannons in Monwarbagh in Bandar, Narayanganj.
 The cannons were partly made of brass.
 They had labels "Isa Khan" and "1002" (Hijri 1002 year is 1593 CE in Gregorian Calendar).
 These cannons were made from the era of Sher Shah Suri who ruled Bengal before the Bara Bhuiyans while at least three cannons which carved with Isa Khan labels were made during the Baro-Bhuyans independent era.

 Bangladesh Navy has named a base, BNS Issa Khan in his honour.
 The base, BNS Issa Khan, was the first Bangladesh Navy base to receive the national standard in 1974.

-Popular culture

 On 15 September 1992, Bangladesh issued a commemorative stamp in honour of Isa.

 A jatra, named Isa Khan, depicting the life of Isa, written by Bhoironnath Gangopadhyay and directed by Mridul Kanti Dey, was staged on the premises of Bangladesh Lok O Karu Shilpa Foundation on 18 October 2012.

-DA Tayeb made a movie named Isa Khan.